I-T-C-R-W/IIO/OOI_Safety_Critical_Extension.md

-placeholder for industrial extensions - safepath & encryption
+placeholder for industrial extensions - safepath